 To understand the concept, we first need to understand what a Medicare Advantage plan is.
 A Medicare Advantage plan is another way to receive your Medicare benefits.
 Most Medicare Part C plans are network-based Preferred Provider Organizations (PPO) or Health Maintenance Organizations (HMO).

-In these plans, enrollees will need to seek services in the plan’s network.
-If they go out of network, they’ll be susceptible to higher costs or no coverage at all, depending on the plan.
+Enrollees will need to seek services in the plan’s network in these plans.
+Depending on the plan, they’ll be susceptible to higher costs or no coverage if they go out of network.

-Most of the time, these plans are annual contracts, starting on January 1 and ending on December 31.
+These plans are usually annual contracts, starting on January 1 and ending on December 31.
 This start date applies unless you start Medicare after January 1 or have a Special Enrollment Period that allows you to change during the year.

 Your Premium is Zero, But Not Your Out-of-Pocket Costs

 While many Medicare Advantage plans have a $0 premium, they are not free.
 You must still pay your Medicare Part B premium.
 In some areas, Medicare Advantage plans can lower your Part B premium.

 You’ll pay co-pays or coinsurance for doctor’s visits or have medical services.
 It’s not common, but some plans have deductibles on medical services.
 In many cases, you have co-pays and deductibles for your prescription drugs.